 | Daily | 113,000 |

-Prevent long-running scans that may result in a timeout or other connectivity issues
+Prevent long-running scans that may time out or fail due to connectivity issues

-You can break down scans in either of the following ways:
+You can split scans in either of the following ways:

-For example, in the above table, if the DB Attacks Scan contains ~800,000 tests across three attack selections, you can split it into three policies, each with a single attack selection.
-Further, you can assign them to three separate scans.
-This helps distribute the tests and allows for efficient testing.
+If a DB Attacks Scan contains approximately 800,000 tests across three attack selections, you can split it into three policies, each containing a single attack selection.
+Further, you can assign them to three separate scans, distributing tests and improving execution reliability.

-For example, if you are testing Cross-Site Scripting on 5,000 APIs using the XSS Attacks Scan (~900,000 tests) from the above table, you can create one policy with the Reflected Cross-Site Scripting attack selection.
+If you are testing Cross-Site Scripting on 5,000 APIs using the XSS Attacks Scan (approximately 900,000 tests), you can create one policy with the Reflected Cross-Site Scripting attack selection.
 Further, you can assign this policy to two separate scans, each covering 2,500 APIs.

 For information on the steps to create a scan, see Creating a Scan.